testerslol123/nlp-udacity-job/README.md

 # Natural Language Processing - Development with Webpack
-This app takes user input in the form of a URL, calls the Meaningcloud API, and displays the call results.
+This app takes user input in the form of a URL, calls the **Meaningcloud API**, and displays the call results.
 The app is compiled using <a href="https://webpack.js.org/">Webpack</a>.

 ## Compiling the app - Runnin the Server